 Weight and Size

-A lightweight option is generally the best as it’s easier to maneuver around the home for a senior or a person in a wheelchair.
 It’s quite unrealistic to assume that a person in a wheelchair or an elderly person will be able to maneuver around a heavy, bulky appliance, especially when it comes to cleaning the stairs and different levels of your home.

 Lightweight vacuum cleaners generally allow for easy movement, ease of use, and maneuverability.
 You could use a lightweight vacuum while sitting in a wheelchair and even carry it up and down the stairs without much assistance.

 Bulky or heavy vacuums tend to have the best suction power in the market.
 However, some of the modern models come fitted with great powerheads that can suck up dirt effectively.
-So, be sure to focus mainly on the lightweight models.
+So, be sure to focus mainly on lightweight models.

 Stick vacuums tend to be the lightest models, followed by the upright options.
 The canister vacuums tend to be the heaviest.
 Aside from being heavy, canister vacuums also mainly rely on power cords for power, which also pose a tripping hazard.